kennyfans/news.hcmfifa/wp-content/plugins/wp-statistics/readme.txt

 10. View latest search engine referrers Statistics page.

 == Upgrade Notice ==
+= 9.6.4 =
+Have you updated your database indexes and search table?
+If not please go to Statistics->Optimization->Database after you have installed the update and run the updates.

+= 9.6.3 =
+Have you updated your database indexes and search table?
+If not please go to Statistics->Optimization->Database after you have installed the update and run the updates.

+= 9.6.2 =
+This is a security release, please upgrade immediately.
+Have you updated your database indexes and search table?
+If not please go to Statistics->Optimization->Database after you have installed the update and run the updates.

+= 9.6.1 =
+Have you updated your database indexes and search table?
+If not please go to Statistics->Optimization->Database after you have installed the update and run the updates.

+= 9.6 =
+Have you updated your database indexes and search table?
+If not please go to Statistics->Optimization->Database after you have installed the update and run the updates.

+= 9.5.3 =
+BACKUP YOUR DATABASE BEFORE INSTALLING!
+This release alters the table structure of the database.
+This release creates a new table for search engine/words for performance improvements, however you must convert your data to the new format via the Statistics->Optimization->Database tab.

+= 9.5.2 =
+BACKUP YOUR DATABASE BEFORE INSTALLING!
+This release alters the table structure of the database.
+This release creates a new table for search engine/words for performance improvements, however you must convert your data to the new format via the Statistics->Optimization->Database tab.

+= 9.5.1 =
+BACKUP YOUR DATABASE BEFORE INSTALLING!
+This release alters the table structure of the database.
+This release creates a new table for search engine/words for performance improvements, however you must convert your data to the new format via the Statistics->Optimization->Database tab.

+= 9.5 =
+BACKUP YOUR DATABASE BEFORE INSTALLING!
+This release alters the table structure of the database.
+This release creates a new table for search engine/words for performance improvements, however you must convert your data to the new format via the Statistics->Optimization->Database tab.

 = 9.4.1 =
 This is a security release, please upgrade immediately.
 If upgrading from pre-9.0, please make sure to backup your database before installing.
 Once installed, please go to Statistics->Optimization->Database and add the visits index.